LukeWeller7/Microservices-Docker-K8/README.md

 Take the given image provided, run the app, build your own image from this and push to dockerhub.
 Make notes on the steps you have taken Complete by 15:30

 by C.O.B Microservice images of app and db

+Blocker:
+- When attempting to run a container, it closes automatically.
+(Fixed)
+  - Add `sleep infinity` to the end of run command